 If you’re making New Year’s resolutions for 2013, why not make them green?
 Below, we offer ten easy green tips to get you started.
 Don’t worry: we’re not suggesting you try to tackle all of them (although if you do, let us know and we’ll send you a shiny gold star!).

-5. Leave your car parked at least one day per week.
 Pick a day of the week that works for your schedule, and vow to not drive.
 Maybe a weekend day is best, during which you’ll ride a bike, walk, or just stay home.
-Maybe a weekday works, on a day your kids don’t have obligations or are picked up by others in a car pool, or you car pool to work.
+Maybe a weekday works, on a day your kids don’t have obligations or are picked up by others in a car pool, or you carpool to work.

-9. Volunteer with a local outdoor effort.
 You don’t have to wait until Earth Day to plant a tree or build a trail.
-Every REI outdoor store runs a volunteer program that’s fun as well as helpful to the planet.
 Parks and Rec departments and local forest services also run programs in many areas.

 Once you’re trying to avoid them, you’ll be shocked to see how many of the foods we buy are heavily processed.
 Not only are processed foods terrible for us, but they almost always involve extensive packaging that is harmful to the environment.
 Replace snack food purchases such as granola bars, fruit leathers, chips, and store-bought frozen waffles with their homemade counterparts for healthier options.